 Organic walnuts are healthier than non-organic ones.
 The main reason for this is that they do not contain pesticides and were not irradiated.
 They have more healthy fats and minerals, including magnesium and calcium that are essential minerals for bone-building.

 Walnuts belong to the tree nut family and have a unique nutritional profile.
-The studies of the organic walnuts have shown these amazing facts:
+The studies of the organic walnuts have shown these astonishing facts:

-- One of the most amazing facts is that walnuts affect reproductive health in men by improving sperm quality.
+One of the most surprising facts is that walnuts affect reproductive health in men by improving sperm quality.

-The aforementioned ten great facts explain why it is a good idea to eat organic walnuts, so do not hesitate to try our large size, shelled organic kernels.
+Those above ten significant facts explain why it is a good idea to eat organic walnuts, so do not hesitate to try our large size, shelled organic kernels.
 You will get a delicious taste and excellent flavor, along with numerous health benefits.

 How to Store Organic Walnuts

 Since organic walnuts contain plenty of polyunsaturated fats and do not contain conservation chemicals, they can go rancid quickly.
 Keep in mind also that these nuts can absorb flavors, so you need to store them in an airtight can.
 We recommend finding a low-humidity place, away from heat and light.
 It is a good idea to put walnuts in your refrigerator where shelled walnuts can last up to six months.
 In a freezer, they can last even longer, up to twelve months.